 2) The CE workflow is set up to immediately assess whether someone is fleeing DV.
-Each DVAC assesses Survivors using the VI-SPDAT, outside of HMIS.
-For safety, the CoC's confidentiality protocol is to track household information in VSP HMIS-compliant database and de-identified data is entered into HMIS by the CE Lead Agency.
+Each DVAC assesses Survivors using the VI-SPDAT, outside of HMIS, which ensures persons w/client data also have "privilege" as a VSP.
+For safety, the CoC's confidentiality protocol is to track household info in VSP HMIS-compliant database and de-identified data is entered into HMIS by the CE Lead Agency's DV CE Specialists.
 By using deidentified data, survivors have access to all CoC/ESG-funded projects for which they are eligible.
-All DV survivor PII is kept confidential during case conferencing meetings & through ETP request.
+All DV survivor PII is kept confidential during case conferencing meetings and/or throughout ETP process.
 Information shared is limited to essential housing needs and service needs levels.
 During housing referral from CE, with the client's permission, the DVAC or DV CE Specialist will connect the client to the housing provider for engagement and enrollment.
 To protect the survivor's safety & confidentiality, the CoC records information regarding how to safely engage the client to provide a housing resource.